 MEDIOMC26016

-Kathy Harper
+Traci McCaughey

 321 East 12th Street Des Moines, IA 50319-1002

-Phone: 515-518-5157

 RFPMEDIOMC26016@hhs.iowa.gov

 RFP Purpose.

 The purpose of this Request for Proposal (RFP) is to solicit proposals that will enable the Iowa Department of Health and Human Services to select a qualified contractor to conduct Core Standardized Assessments (CSAs) for Iowa Medicaid members and applicants, as required by Iowa law and administrative rules.
 The Agency seeks an independent, third-party assessor to ensure the consistent, objective, and timely determination of member needs, functional eligibility, and appropriate service levels across applicable Home and Community-Based Services (HCBS) programs.